yanir26/Parallel-and-distributed-processing-of-big-data/README.md

 NUMBER_OF_WORKER -  This argument define the number of workers (computers).

-The progrem start after all the worker send keep-alive massage to the master computer.
+The progrem start after all the workers send a "keep-alive" massage to the master computer.

 **In the worker you need to write:**